Ramadan principles for everyday life

 Desified: Delicious recipes for Ramadan, Eid & every day.
 A cookbook celebrating South Asian flavours, including speedy breakfasts and feasting dishes, inspired by the core principles of Ramadan.

-Zaytoun Palestinian Medjool Dates for breaking your fast, or as a snack anytime.
+Zaytoun Palestinian Medjool Dates for breaking your fast.
 100% of profits are reinvested into their fair trade mission in supporting Palestinian farming communities.

 - has written a couple of posts on Ramadan if you’d like to learn more from a pro.
 Farther from People, Closer to God: A Reflection on Socially Distant Ramadans and To be a Gazan during Ramadan.